smolijar/gitwiki-thesis/src/state-of-art/gitit.md

 * require correct answer for access question before registering a new user.

-These options are available in configuration as seen in its sample in \ref{lst:gitit:conf}, which is a snippet from Gitit config^[Which is a result of `gitit --print-default-config`].
+These options are available in configuration as seen in its sample in \ref{lst:gitit:conf}, which is a snippet from Gitit configuration^[Which is a result of `gitit --print-default-config`].

 ```{language=yaml caption="Gitit: Configuration sample" label="lst:gitit:conf"}
 require-authentication: modify